grafana/faro-web-sdk/demo/docs/instrumentations/metas.md

 ### API

-Metas in the API are similar to the ones provided by Grafana JavaScript Agent but they are required by OpenTelemetry.
+Metas in the API are similar to the ones provided by Faro but they are required by OpenTelemetry.

 ## Testing Scenario